-UGC NET 2013 - University Grants Commission National Eligibility Test acronym as UGC NET is taken by UGC twice in a year for determining the eligibility of Indian nationals for the:
+UGC NET 2015 - University Grants Commission National Eligibility Test acronym as UGC NET is taken by UGC (From Dec, 2014 outsourced to CBSE) twice in a year for determining the eligibility of Indian nationals for the:

 Award of Junior Research Fellowships (JRF) and/or

 Eligibility for Lectureship in Indian universities and colleges.

 This test is conducted in nearly 79 (Seventy Nine) subjects at 87 (Eighty Seven) selected University Centers spread throughout the country.

 Those candidates who qualify this test for the award of Junior Research Fellowship are eligible to pursue research in the subject of their post-graduation or any of the related subjects and are also eligible for Lectureship in the Indian Institutions.
 However award of JRF depends upon the performance of the candidate’s performance in the test and the option they has opted for as the candidates qualifying exclusively for Lectureship will not be considered for award of Junior Research Fellowship.

 The validity period of the offer is two years w.e.f. the date of issue of Junior Research Fellow Award Letter.
 But in case the candidates have already joined some higher educational course like M.Phil/Ph.D., the date of commencement of fellowship shall be from the date of declaration of Net result or date of their joining, whichever is later.

 Candidates appearing in Net should clearly specify in the prescribed application form whether they are applying for both Junior Research Fellow & eligibility for Lectureship OR only for eligibility for Lectureship.